nnmp020395/MLOps_ClassifiImage/README.md

 ## 5. Model architecture

+Our goal is to build a binary image classification model that distinguishes between images of **dandelion** and **grass**. \
+The input to the model is a single RGB image, resize to 224x224 pixels and the output is a binary prediction : either class 0 (dandelion) or class 1 (grass).

+### Architecture overview
+We use the DINOv2 vision transformer model as a feature extractor.
+DINOv2 is a self-supervised vision transformer retrained on large-scale image datasets.
+Specifically, we use the ViT-S/14 variant of DINOv2 without fine-tuning its internal weights.
+Instead of, we extract a feature embedding from the [CLS] token of the last transformer layer.
+The DINOv2 output is passed through a simple classification head.
+We freeze the DINOv2 backbone and train only the classification head.
+The model is trained using binary cross-entropy loss, optimized with Adam at learning rate of 0.003.

+The model achieves more **90%** accuracy on the test set and shows good generalization on both sunny and shaded outdoor scenes.

 ## 6. Automated pipeline

 ## 7. Inference on the model

 There are two ways for the user to interact with the model in inference mode.

 ### Via the API

 - Dev environment
 The API is accessible at the url : http://localhost:8000.
 A prediction can be made using the following command :